apellicerep/intro/index.md

 <img src="Employee-Directory-550.png" alt="test"
 	title="test" width="550" height="550" />

-This is the 5th project done during my training as a developer in the Teechdegree Fullstack Javascript.
+This is the 5th project that I've done during my training as a developer in the Teechdegree Fullstack Javascript.

 For this project, I've coded all the Javascript logic for a fictional company called Awesome Startup, a distributed company with remote employees working all over the world.
 They need a smart way for employees to share contact information with each other.